|Type of Study||Fee|

 Chemistry is one of the most versatile scientific disciplines and opportunities in the field continue to grow and develop.
 Our chemistry students are curious to know more about our world – how it works as well as having a thirst for new ideas about how to improve everyday lives.
 This course is for you if you have an inquiring mind and a need to ‘experiment’ and enjoy the laboratory.

 Why Study Chemistry at Salford?

 In year one you will build your foundation in core areas of chemistry.
 In year two you will develop chemistry-based analytical skills and decide if you want to follow the Chemistry or the Chemistry with Environmental Chemistry route.
 At the end of year two, you can undertake an optional year away from University on an appropriate placement, which you arrange with our support.
-After the placement, which in some cases may be salaried, you return to complete your final year, making it a four year course overall.
-In the final year emphasis will be placed upon chemical research and highlighting new developments in the field of chemistry.
+After the placement, which in some cases may be salaried, you return to complete your final year, making it a five year course overall.
+In the third year, emphasis will be placed upon chemical research and highlighting new developments in the field of chemistry.